jbloomAus/SAELens/docs/training_saes.md

  Some of the core config options are below:

+ - `architecture`: The architecture of the SAE to train.
+This can be `"standard"`, `"gated"`, or `"jumprelu"`.
+TopK training will be coming soon!
  - `model_name`: The base model name to train a SAE on.
 This must correspond to a [model from TransformerLens](https://neelnanda-io.github.io/TransformerLens/generated/model_properties_table.html).
  - `hook_name`: This is a TransformerLens hook in the model where our SAE will be trained from.
 More info on hooks can be found [here](https://neelnanda-io.github.io/TransformerLens/generated/demos/Main_Demo.html#Hook-Points).
  - `dataset_path`: The path to a dataset on Huggingface for training.